Suez Canal Authority signs strategic equity partnership agreement with Anchorage Investments to establish a petrochemical complex in Ain Sokhna

 PHOTO

-Ismailia, Egypt: Lieutenant General Osama Rabie, Chairman of the Suez Canal Authority, witnessed today (Wednesday) the signing ceremony of a strategic partnership agreement between the Suez Canal Authority and Anchorage Investments to establish a major petrochemical industrial complex on a land parcel owned by the Authority in Ain Sokhna, located in the Northwest Gulf of Suez area within the Suez Canal Economic Zone.
+Ismailia - Lieutenant General Osama Rabie, Chairman of the Suez Canal Authority, witnessed today the signing ceremony of a strategic partnership agreement between the Suez Canal Authority and Anchorage Investments to establish a major petrochemical industrial complex on a land parcel owned by the Authority in Ain Sokhna, located in the Northwest Gulf of Suez area within the Suez Canal Economic Zone.

 This landmark project comes in implementation of the directives of the Egyptian political leadership to strengthen partnerships with the private sector, with the goal of building a modern national industrial base equipped with the latest global technologies.
 The project will contribute to achieving comprehensive economic development, maximizing the utilization of local resources and services, and producing high value-added industrial products.